HC: Family Division (Uganda)

 28 June 2016

-Court recalled a consent judgment due to non-disclosure of a lease and struck out an unauthorised affidavit, ordering remedy within two months.
+Court recalled a consent judgment after undisclosed lease and struck an unauthorised affidavit, ordering review or re-hearing.

 28 June 2016